renderedtext/semaphore-docs-new/source/docs/deploying-to-aws-elastic-beanstalk.md

 In this step you need to provide a name for your server, which can be any name you like.
 It will be used on your Semaphore dashboard and deployment timeline.
-During this step, you may also choose to set a server URL for quick access to wherever you are deploying your application.
+During this step, you may also choose to set a server URL for quick access on Semaphore.

 <img src="https://d2l3jyjp24noqc.cloudfront.net/uploads/image/img/145/Screen_Shot_2015-10-12_at_2.11.50_PM.png"
 alt="Naming your server" class="img-responsive img-bordered">